Agnibha-31/IoT-based-Smart-Adaptive-Street-Lighting-System/README.md

 ## 👀 Project at a Glance

-Traditional street lights often operate at fixed brightness even when roads are empty or sufficient daylight is available.
-This prototype demonstrates a more responsive approach: each model-road zone changes brightness according to nearby object presence, light conditions, and fog-based visibility profile.
+Conventional street lights commonly operate at fixed output even when roads are empty or daylight is sufficient.
+This prototype demonstrates a more responsive approach.
+Two lighting zones are adjusted independently using local sensor readings, while the ESP32 communicates live measurements and operating decisions to an IoT dashboard.

-### What the system demonstrates
+### What the project demonstrates

-- **Two independently controlled lighting zones**
+- **Two independently controlled street-light zones**
-- **Object-presence detection** using two active-low IR sensor modules
+- **Object-presence sensing** with two active-low IR modules
 - **Automatic light/dark detection** using a digital LDR module
-- **Local temperature and humidity sensing** using a DHT22
+- **Local temperature and humidity measurement** using a DHT22
+- **Humidity-based visibility assistance profiles**
-- **12-bit PWM brightness control** for two LEDs
+- **12-bit PWM LED brightness control**
-- **Live Blynk telemetry** for sensor values and lighting decisions
+- **Live Blynk telemetry and status reporting**
-- **OpenWeatherMap information** displayed as additional remote context
+- **OpenWeatherMap information display**
+- **Custom schematic capture and PCB layout**
+- **Corrected two-layer Gerber and drill-file fabrication package**
-- **Serial monitoring** for testing and debugging
+- **Serial output for testing and debugging**

 > [!IMPORTANT]
-> The DHT22 measures humidity which inturn correlates to fog presence, thereby controlling LED.
-In the present prototype, local humidity is used as a simple fog visibility-condition approximation.
-OpenWeatherMap data is displayed in Blynk.
+> The DHT22 measures relative humidity rather than fog or visibility directly.
+The current prototype uses local humidity as a simple fog/visibility-condition approximation.
+OpenWeatherMap information is displayed through Blynk but does not currently determine LED brightness.

 ---

 ## 📸 Working Prototype

-The physical model represents a two-zone roadway with two lamp posts, an ESP32 controller, sensor modules, and breadboard wiring.
+The physical proof-of-concept represents a two-zone roadway with two lamp posts, an ESP32 controller, sensor modules, and prototype wiring.

 <table>
   <tr>